Juvenile Crimes Attorney - Juvenile Lawyer

 Mental Health needs not met at Central Juvenile Hall

-It is estimated that approximately 50% of the children housed at Central Juvenile Hall have mental health issues.
-However, the majority of those who have such issues no not get any mental health care.
-Approximately 75% of those who have mental health issues receive no such help at Central Juvenile Hall.
+The U.S. Justice Department also found that mental health needs of children were also not being met in Los Angeles County Juvenile Halls.
+It was estimated that approximately 50% of the children housed at Central Juvenile Hall have mental health issues.
+However, at the time, the majority of those who had such issues did not get any mental health care.
+Approximately 75% of those who had mental health issues received no such help at Central Juvenile Hall.

 Understaffing at Central Juvenile Hall /